cado-security/product-help/docs/cado/discovery-import/cado-host/deploy.md

 ## Using Local Storage

-If `--presigned_data` is not set, files will be saved to the same folder where Cado Host is run.
+If `--presigned_data` is not set, files will be saved to the same folder where / Forensic Acquisition and Investigation Host is run.

-## Deploying Cado Host to Multiple Devices
+## Deploying / Forensic Acquisition and Investigation Host to Multiple Devices

-Cado Host can be deployed to multiple devices at once, such as through **[Group Policy](https://support.microsoft.com/en-gb/help/816102/how-to-use-group-policy-to-remotely-install-software-in-windows-server)** or other systems management tools.
+/ Forensic Acquisition and Investigation Host can be deployed to multiple devices at once, such as through **[Group Policy](https://support.microsoft.com/en-gb/help/816102/how-to-use-group-policy-to-remotely-install-software-in-windows-server)** or other systems management tools.

 ## Deployment from XDR Integrations

-Cado Host can also be deployed to compromised machines via XDR systems such as CrowdStrike and SentinelOne.
+/ Forensic Acquisition and Investigation Host can also be deployed to compromised machines via XDR systems such as CrowdStrike and SentinelOne.
 For more information, refer to the integrations with [SentinelOne](/cado/integrations/xdr/sentinelone) and [CrowdStrike](/cado/integrations/xdr/crowdstrike).

 ## Proxy and Network Access
-Cado Host will use the operating system defaults to connect to cloud storage.
+/ Forensic Acquisition and Investigation Host will use the operating system defaults to connect to cloud storage.
-This means you may need to configure a proxy or network access for Cado Host to connect to the internet and upload data.
+This means you may need to configure a proxy or network access for / Forensic Acquisition and Investigation Host to connect to the internet and upload data.